-Spanish cuisine is full of herbs, rich spices and powerful flavours.
-Whatever your favoured dish – paella, patatas bravas, gazpacho – you owe it to your food-loving self to visit these stellar Spanish restaurants, bars and tapas joints in Singapore.
-Psst: We’ve also got you covered when it comes to weekend brunch, exquisite steak cuts, Peranakan plates, tasty Thai and, of course, the city’s best restaurants.
+We’re suckers for good Spanish food.
+Feel the same?
+Whatever your favoured dish – paella, grilled octopus, gazpacho – you owe it to your food-loving self to visit these stellar Spanish restaurants, bars and tapas joints in Singapore.
+Psst: we’ve also got you covered when it comes to weekend brunch, exquisite steak cuts and, of course, the city’s best restaurants.

 Top Spanish restaurants in Singapore

 Una’s charming space at The Alkaff Mansion sits pretty in the decades-old heritage building tucked away amidst lush greenery.
 A trip to this romantic spot warrants ordering up a storm of Basque-inspired dishes.
 We’re eyeing the smoky grilled octopus, Iberico cold cuts, squid ink paella and grilled pluma Iberico pork.
 Sip on excellent wines and cocktail concoctions while you wait for desserts like churros with pecan chocolate dip to arrive.

 Una, Level 2, The Alkaff Mansion, Telok Blangah Green, Singapore 109178

 2. Basque Kitchen by Aitor

 Claiming the title as Singapore’s first Basque-centric restaurant, this Michelin-starred Spanish spot finds its new home at The Fullerton Waterboat House.
 Settle in at the fine dining eatery’s 38-seater dining room and admire glittering views of the waterfront while you enjoy the tasting menu’s beautifully presented dishes.
 Or, have a casual evening at its Pintxos Bar and relax with a flute of champagne in your hand.